arc-language/arc-lang/parser/PACKAGE.md

 func (s *BaseArcParserListener) ExitImportSpec(ctx *ImportSpecContext)
     ExitImportSpec is called when production importSpec is exited.

+func (s *BaseArcParserListener) ExitInitializerEntry(ctx *InitializerEntryContext)
+    ExitInitializerEntry is called when production initializerEntry is exited.

+func (s *BaseArcParserListener) ExitInitializerList(ctx *InitializerListContext)
+    ExitInitializerList is called when production initializerList is exited.

 func (s *BaseArcParserListener) ExitIntrinsicExpression(ctx *IntrinsicExpressionContext)
     ExitIntrinsicExpression is called when production intrinsicExpression is exited.

+func (s *BaseArcParserListener) ExitLambdaExpression(ctx *LambdaExpressionContext)
+    ExitLambdaExpression is called when production lambdaExpression is exited.

+func (s *BaseArcParserListener) ExitLambdaParam(ctx *LambdaParamContext)
+    ExitLambdaParam is called when production lambdaParam is exited.

+func (s *BaseArcParserListener) ExitLambdaParamList(ctx *LambdaParamListContext)
+    ExitLambdaParamList is called when production lambdaParamList is exited.

 func (s *BaseArcParserListener) ExitLeftHandSide(ctx *LeftHandSideContext)
     ExitLeftHandSide is called when production leftHandSide is exited.